dylanmaenpaa/today-i-learned/README.md

 * **gzip compression**, handle this outside of the application.
 * **Performance benefits**, by letting Nginx handle SSL termination and gzip compression, performance benefits can be acquired.
 Caching can also be done in Nginx.
 * **Reduce application code complexity**, instead of handling e.g. SSL termination and gzip compression inside the application code itself, we reduce the application code complexity.

+## Docker

+### Alpine images
+By removing unnecessary dependencies images can be much smaller in size.
+Smaller size gives faster builds.